-- 1) The funds are needed to complete goals in the family's Contract of Participation (example: to pay for school costs or transportation to work); - 2) The family can demonstrate completion of specific interim goals from its Contract of Participation; - 3) The family is in good standing with regards to its Section 8 and FSS responsibilities; - 4) Interim disbursements are granted for no more than seventy-five percent (75%) of the family's escrow balance at the time of the request;
+- 1) The funds are needed to complete goals in the family's Contract of Participation (example: to pay for school costs or transportation to work); - 2) The family can demonstrate completion of specific interim goals from its Contract of Participation; - 3) The family is in good standing with regards to its HCV and FSS responsibilities; - 4) Interim disbursements are granted for no more than 75% of the family's escrow balance at the time of the request; - 5) Requests are made in writing and include verification that the funds are required for the completion of a goal under the family's Contract of Participation:

-- 5) Requests are made in writing (or verbally if writing is not possible) and include verification that the funds are required for the completion of a goal under the family's Contract of Participation; - 6) The family demonstrates that any associated costs with the item or service to be purchased will fit within the family's budget; - 7) The family provides information about the item or service to be purchased (i.e. estimates for car repair, registration information for a class, etc.); and - 8) The funds will not be used to meet any recurring household expenses.
+- 6) The family demonstrates that any associated costs with the item or service to be purchased will fit within the family's budget; - 7) The family provides information about the item or service to be purchased (i.e. estimates for car repair, registration information for a class, etc.); and - 8) The funds will not be used to meet any recurring household expenses.

 Interim escrow disbursements will be paid in the form of a check made payable directly to the agency, business, or individual providing the required items or services.
+It is the sole discretion of the HACN, under special circumstances, to make the check payable to the FSS participant.
 The family must provide the HACN with verification that the purchase has been completed.